Chronic lymphocytic leukemia care at Mayo Clinic

 • Regular appointments with a specialist.
 For most people, Mayo Clinic recommends appointments every 3 to 6 months at first.
 A chronic lymphocytic leukemia specialist will review your test results with you and discuss your concerns.

 • Comprehensive assessment of disease.
 Mayo Clinic experts use proven laboratory techniques to determine your risk of progression.
-Your care team will perform a comprehensive assessment of disease evaluation, which uses a combination of laboratory tests and physical examination to determine the risk that you'll need treatment.
+Your care team will perform a comprehensive assessment of disease evaluation.
+This includes a combination of laboratory tests and physical examination to determine whether you may need treatment and when.

 • Management of complications.
 People with chronic lymphocytic leukemia receive the recommended vaccinations to help manage infection risk.
 Appropriate cancer screenings are used to manage the increased risk of additional types of cancer.

 • Clinical trials for early interventions.
-People who don't require immediate treatment are encouraged to join clinical trials studying early interventions.
+People who don't require treatment right away are encouraged to join clinical trials to study early interventions.

 Innovative treatments for all stages of disease

-Mayo Clinic offers cutting-edge treatment along the entire spectrum of chronic lymphocytic leukemia, including people who are newly diagnosed and require treatment, those for whom other treatments haven't worked, people whose cancer returns after a period of remission, and those with Richter's syndrome.
+Mayo Clinic offers cutting-edge treatment along the entire spectrum of chronic lymphocytic leukemia.
+This includes people who are newly diagnosed and require treatment.
+It includes those for whom other treatments haven't worked.
+And it includes people whose cancer returns after a period of remission and those with Richter syndrome.

 In addition to established treatments, clinical trials investigating the latest treatments are available for all stages of disease.

-Specialists at Mayo Clinic were the first to publish results on the effectiveness of the immunotherapy drug pembrolizumab (Keytruda) for people with chronic lymphocytic leukemia and Richter's syndrome.
+Specialists at Mayo Clinic were the first to publish results on the effectiveness of the immunotherapy drug pembrolizumab (Keytruda) for people with chronic lymphocytic leukemia and Richter syndrome.

 Photo shows doctor examining a patient